Canning Basics

 What is botulism?

 When people discuss open kettle canning, botulism in canning inevitably becomes a central topic.
 But what exactly is botulism?
-Simply put, it’s a rare but severe and sometimes fatal illness caused by a toxin produced by a specific type of bacteria.
-Markedly, botulism bacteria grow in a moist, oxygen-free environment, a reason why improper home canning can provide ideal conditions for it to multiply and produce the toxin.
+Simply put, it’s a rare but severe and sometimes fatal illness.
+It is caused by a toxin produced by a specific type of bacteria.
+Markedly, botulism bacteria grow in a moist, oxygen-free environment.
+And this is a reason why improper home canning can provide ideal conditions for it to multiply and produce the toxin.

 So, how widespread is botulism?